 Placing Someone in a False Light

 You may be entitled to money if someone places you in a “false light” that would be “highly offensive to a reasonable person.”
 The other person must have knowledge of or act in reckless disregard as to the falsity of the publicized matter and the false light in which you were placed.
-An example might be if someone implied that you were a prostitute although they never specifically called you one and had no information that you were.

 Advertising or Commercial Purposes